zeemohamed7/learn-node-express/README.md

 <details><summary>Explanation</summary>

-> We are asking our Express application to start listening for incoming requests on a specific port number (3000 in this case)
+We are asking our Express application to start listening for incoming requests on a specific port number (3000 in this case)

->
-> Port numbers are usually stored in .env files as per convention
+Port numbers and salt numbers are usually stored in .env files

 </details>
 So far we have: